How do I price my services?

 What will set you apart from other personal chefs is not what you think (your cooking skills) - it's your ability to market and get new clients.

-Unlike most personal chef mentors, I don't provide you with a checklist of marketing things to do, but instead introduce you to the principles of marketing so you can build a long lasting business based on referrals and stop wondering where the next client is coming from.
+As a personal chef mentor, I don't provide you with a checklist of marketing things to do, but instead introduce you to the principles of marketing so you can build a long lasting business based on referrals and stop wondering where the next client is coming from.

 There's so much more to learn when you join the Personal Chef Business in 10 Weeks program.
 Your business will be propelled so much faster if you reach out for help.